mikedilger/winkle-kernel/README.md

 * Using lock-free data structures in shared memory for async message passing, along the same lines as linux io_uring does between userspace and the kernel.
 * Capability based access control

+WARNING:  I will be force-pushing to this repository rewriting history from time to time while it is early days.
+At some point I will stop doing this, and when I do, I will remove this warning from the README file.

 ## Installation

 See [INSTALL](https://github.com/mikedilger/winkle-kernel/blob/main/INSTALL.md)